dapak2002/programming-languages-2022/feedback-hw.md

 ---

-Using git and latex is a requirement.

-If you have latex question, try first to find the answer on stackexchange.
+If you have latex questions, try first to find the answer on stackexchange.

 -1 if code or explanation was missing.
 Also -1 if the code was not typeset properly.